KairoiAI/An_Incomplete_History_of_Research_Ethics/Protocols.md

 > See what stories can gain from your review on [HackMD](https://hackmd.io/VW6SvaOYTemXnOd4SMcC4Q?both)!

-> Join the conversation by tweeting #AHistoryOfResearchEthics https://www.tiki-toki.com/timeline/entry/1753034/A-History-of-Research-Ethics/
+> Join the conversation by tweeting #AnIncompleteHistoryOfResearchEthics https://www.tiki-toki.com/timeline/entry/1753034/A-History-of-Research-Ethics/
 ## Advocacy
 In cases where very kind and supportive people share the joys of _The Timeline_, they must, of course, be celebrated! 🎉